GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation.typ

 - Reverberation time ($T_60$)

-The reverberation time can be estimated from the room's dimensions has been empirically expressed by Wallace Clement Sabine as
+The reverberation time can be estimated from the room's dimensions and has been empirically expressed by Wallace Clement Sabine as
 #let volume = $colMath(V, #maroon)$
 #let area = $colMath(A, #olive)$
 #let sound-speed = $colMath(c, #eastern)$